mwaugh0328/consumption_and_tradewar/README.md

 - [``updated_tariff_data.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/updated_tariff_data.ipynb) which uses and shapes the tariff data from [Bown, Jung, and Zhang](https://www.piie.com/blogs/trade-and-investment-policy-watch/trump-has-gotten-china-lower-its-tariffs-just-toward).

-- [``countylevel_tariffs_and_exports.ipynb``] takes the tariff data above and then projects down to the county level, in addition to merging it with US export data and US employment data (just for the year 2017).
+- [``countylevel_tariffs_and_exports.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/countylevel_tariffs_and_exports.ipynb) takes the tariff data above and then projects down to the county level, in addition to merging it with US export data and US employment data (just for the year 2017).
 The projection method simply takes a employment weighted averages of tariffs at the NAICS 3 digit level.
 Waugh (2019) explains more in detail, in addition to the text in the notebook.

- -
+ - [``tariff_map.ipynb``] creates a map of tariff exposure.
+It downloads the request shapefiles